 The name guacamole comes from the words “ahuaca” (sounds like ah-hwa-ka) and “mole” (moh-lay), which translates into avocado sauce.
 This translation should come as no surprise to any fans on Oaxacan cuisine, as you’d know moles are just another word for sauces.

-If you read our spicy pico de gallo recipe, you may remember that “salsa” also means sauce in Spanish (this is because they come from different dialects).
+If you read my spicy pico de gallo recipe, you may remember that “salsa” also means sauce in Spanish (this is because they come from different dialects).

 Adjusting the Spice Level